These 7 Women Are the Eco-Warriors Fighting for Our Future

 When Mayer took her first internship at a sustainable fashion brand in her freshman year of college, she quickly noticed that the sustainability element didn’t cancel out existing issues like Eurocentrism and a lack of minority representation within the fashion industry.
 “There were no women of color at the events I would attend,” she recalls.
 Plus, the narratives the brand put out were rooted in “problematic power dynamics like, ‘buy this in order to save the starving Black and Brown women.’”

-She also has over 25,000 followers on Instagram, but even though she does do sponsored partnerships with a handful of sustainable brands, Mayer is not your typical influencer.
+She also has 55,000 followers on Instagram, but even though she does do sponsored partnerships with a handful of sustainable brands, Mayer is not your typical influencer.
 In between posting artful images featuring ethically-made clothing, she provides education and thoughtful commentary on the fashion industry.
 Her informative IGTV videos cover topics like cultural appropriation, Black and Brown liberation in sustainability, and fast fashion brands co-opting the sustainability movement.
 Mayer’s overall focus, as her bio states, is on decolonizing fashion and sustainability, and so she’s constantly informing her followers as to why this matters so much.

 “It’s important to look at the fashion industry through a lens of history,” she says.
 “If you look at the legacy of colonization, the supply chains of most major fashion brands today are merely colonial trade routes from 150 years ago, during the height of British colonization.”